valhristov/LogMergeRx/README.md

 # Use

-When open you will be prompted with a open file dialog to select a log file (there are some example in the Logs directory) and the application will monitor the changes in this file and add the newly added entries.
+When open you will be prompted with a open file dialog to select a log directory and the application will monitor the changes in this directory and add the newly added entries to any .csv file.

 You can filter the entries by level and regular expression.